-Laptops and desktop computers for senior citizens should be user-friendly and provide the tools seniors need to do research, send emails, and stay connected.
+The world has gone digital.
+Therefore, it is important for senior citizens to get a computer so they can go digital too.
+Laptops and desktop computers for seniors should be user-friendly and provide the tools seniors need to do research, send emails, and stay connected with family.

 Seniors and Computer Use